top of page

 Flight: The best option is to take a flight to Funchal, to Madeira Cristiano Ronaldo International Airport (FNC).

-Taxi: You can take a taxi directly from the airport to the starting point, the small roundabout in Ponta de Sao Lourenco (Baia dÀbra).
+Taxi: You can take a taxi directly from the airport to the starting point, the small roundabout in Ponta de São Lourenço (Baía d'Abra).
 The journey with a Bold taxi cost around 15 euros.

-Bus: There is also a bus from the airport to Canical.
+Bus: There is also a bus from the airport to Caniçal.
 You then have to walk about 15-20 minutes to the roundabout.

 Footpath: You can also walk to the starting point.
-Leave the airport via the stairs and then walk along the pavement next to the motorway to the Caminho da Fonte do Seixo roundabout and then continue to Machico or Canical.
+Leave the airport via the stairs and follow the pavement next to the motorway to the Caminho da Fonte do Seixo roundabout and continue to Machico or Caniçal.
+Allow an extra day for this.

 As always, I recommend my video of the tour:

-Route
+Maeira trekking Route

 Due to the long distance and the sweaty altitude difference, I would like to recommend my ultra-light hiking gear at this point: